ralatorr/project_4/README.md

 In all of the above models the regression coefficients indicated a negative relationship between good air quality days and a positive relationship between days with elevated levels of fine particulate matter, with p-values less than $.05$ for all coefficients.

+-- JACK PORTION
+We conducted an analysis of the relationship between air quality and low birthweight in California.
+The data was collected from 2010 to 2021 and included county level information.
+Our initial analysis used a linear regression model with the air quality independent variables mentioned earlier in this summary.

+However, due to the large number of variables and the presence of multicollinearity, we decided to perform a Lasso regression using LassoCV.

+Our final model included the following independent variables:

+'good days'
+'max aqi'
+'90th percentile aqi'
+'days ozone'
+'days pm10'

+We found that 'good days' had a negative relationship with low birthweight as measured by a negative coefficient, while 'max aqi', '90th percentile aqi', and 'days ozone' had positive coefficients.
+'Days pm10' had a strong negative coefficient, which may be explained removing the other contaminants from the original first model.
+The R-squared of the regression was 54.3%, and thus we focused our resourses on the other more successful datasets.

 INSERT MORE

 # Conclusion